plusn-nuri/graph-who/Lab3.md

 ----------

 This is where real detective work happens!
 >There is a particularly devious adversary known as _Cybermen_.
-We can finde serveral of these in our `adversary` collection, across multiple years and episodes.
+We can find several of these in our `adversary` collection, across multiple years and episodes.
-Turns out, there have been a many reports of people who whitnessed the Cyberment, or who know someone who did.
+Turns out, there have been a many reports of people who witnessed the Cybermen, or who know someone who did.
 Even more mysteriously, in each documented case, a cypher has been found left as a potential clue to the whereabouts of the Doctor.
 We'll try and connect the dots using a compound pipeline.

 ## 1 Familiarize with schema